 More than any other body part, the shoulder offers an immense range of motion.
 To provide such a range, the joint itself is inherently unstable.
 In fact, the shoulder is primarily held in place by soft tissue, like the rotator cuff.
 What this means is that shoulder injury is common for athletes and non-athletes alike.
 No matter the cause of your shoulder pain, however, there is treatment available.
 The first step is meeting with a shoulder doctor who can diagnose the problem.

 What Causes Shoulder Pain?

-While shoulder pain can stem from many different factors, it typically falls into one of four categories:
+While shoulder pain can originate from many different factors, it typically falls into one of four categories:

 - Tendon inflammation or, in some cases, tendon tearing

 Within these categories, there are a number of common shoulder problems, including rotator cuff tears, dislocation, frozen shoulder (adhesive capsulitis), and beyond.
 An orthopedic shoulder specialist will be able to diagnose the problem quickly and recommend a treatment plan.

 When Should You See an Orthopedic Shoulder Doctor About Your Shoulder Pain?